 UNIT 1: Applied Computing UNIT 2: Applied Computing Introduction to the stages of the problem-solving methodology Focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations Use programming languages to develop software solutions Work collaboratively, using all areas of the problem solving methodology, to create a solution (product or prototype) in an area of interest.
-Introduction to cybersecurity, investigate networks and the threats, vulnerabilities and risks to data and information Propose strategies to protect data accessed using a network UNIT 3: Data Analytics UNIT 4: Data Analytics Develop data visualisations Create a web page Use appropriate data to present findings Project manage using software tools Plan a project based on a research questionDesign infographics or data visualisations Select and apply design tools.
+Introduction to cybersecurity, investigate networks and the threats, vulnerabilities and risks to data and information Propose strategies to protect data accessed using a network UNIT 3: Data Analytics UNIT 4: Data Analytics Develop data visualisations Use appropriate data to present findings Plan a project based on a research question Design infographics or data visualisations Create a web page Project manage using software tools Select and apply design tools.